verhas/javageci/CONFIGURATION.md

 The checking ignores the parameter `desc` because this parameter can be used in the `editor-fold` line to specify a string that the IDE displays when the fold is closed.
 You can use `desc` freely, the generators will ignore it.
-(Unless one generator explicitly uses that as parameter.
+(Unless one generator explicitly uses that as a parameter.
 Not recommended.)

 ## Using config builder

-Writing the generator code to properly handle the configuration parameters will result a lot of boiler plate code even when using the library support.
+Writing the generator code to properly handle the configuration parameters will result in a lot of boilerplate code even when using the library support.
 You need the builder class, the method `implementedKeys()` and some other utility methods.
 All these can be generated automatically knowing the names of the configuration